tonybaloney/pycharm-security/README.md

 ### 1.0.9

+* Added a documentation action to all recommendations
+* Added a timing attack fixer for using hmac.compare_digest
+* Added a timing attack test for comparing a password string
 * Added hashlib test for cryptographically weak algorithm usage
 * Added hashlib check for algorithms vulnerable to length-attacks